 If you think that 'Uniquely Me' is something that would improve the care experience for someone you know or would like more information, please contact us.

-The Passport is an innovative, unique, evidence based tool which was developed, evaluated and amended through our work with a broad range of statutory, voluntary organisations and individuals including older people and those from marginalised and diverse minority groups.
+The Plan is an innovative, unique, evidence based tool which was developed, evaluated and amended through our work with a broad range of statutory, voluntary organisations and individuals including older people and those from marginalised and diverse minority groups.

 Following the initial assessment to identify risk factors and development of an action plan to address issues, further assessments are carried out after 6 and 12 weeks to monitor change.